 - Jira is better for large teams who want to centralize their workflows around a singular app

-Although Trello's first paid plan is cheaper than Jira's ($5 per user, per month vs $7.75 per user, per month), again, Jira has a much vaster set of features, including a Gantt chart for visualizing project progress, and just like Trello, includes custom and pre-built automation capabilities for streamlining workflows.
+Although Trello’s first paid plan is cheaper than Jira’s ($5 per user, per month vs $8.60 per user, per month or a little lower, depending on the total users), again, Jira has a larger set of features, including a Gantt chart for visualizing project progress, and just like Trello, includes custom and pre-built automation capabilities for streamlining workflows.

 Jira was initially popular among software development businesses, but thanks to its broad range of features, lots of companies now use it.
 In fact, over 65,000 companies have signed up with Atlassian, Jira's parent company – which also owns Trello.

-Jira scores 3.9/5 for features overall, with custom project templates and pre-built and custom automation for managing workflows.
-There's also a very strong range of task management tools contained in all Jira plans, including a Kanban board, custom fields, and a time-tracking function.
+Jira scores 3.1/5 for overall functionality, with custom project templates and pre-built and custom automation for managing workflows.
+There’s also a very strong range of task management tools contained in all Jira plans, including a Kanban board, custom fields, and a time-tracking function, helping it to a score of 3.8/5 for this assessment area.

-Trello only scored 3.1/5 for features and doesn't include some key features, such as a Gantt chart and task dependencies.
-Scrum and burndown charts are also not included in Trello, but Jira offers them – which makes it a better option for agile teams.
-ClickUp, on the other hand, scores 4.5/5 overall for features – and its first paid plan is $5 per user, per month, the same price as Trello (check out our full ClickUp review for more info).
+Trello only scored 2.6/5 for features and doesn’t include some key features, such as task dependencies.
+Scrum and burndown charts are also not included in Trello, but Jira offers them – which makes it a better option for agile teams. monday.com, on the other hand, scores 4.2/5 for overall functionality – and its first paid plan is $9 per user, per month, which is only a little bit more expensive than Jira.
+ClickUp, on the other hand, scores 4.6/5 for functionality (check out our full ClickUp review for more info).

-Trello scores 3.5/5 for workflow creation, and impressively for a cheap provider, offers custom automations on all of its plans.
-However, it struggles a little with budget information, and there's no billing or invoicing function.
+Trello scores 3/5 for workflow creation, and impressively for a cheap provider, offers custom automation on all of its plans.
+However, it struggles a little with budget information, and there’s no billing or invoicing function.

-Jira scores much better than Trello (5/5) for data visualization, with chart customization options all the way from the free to the enterprise plan, but scores just 2/5 for collaboration and doesn't offer a team instant messenger.
-Trello only scores 1.8/5 scores for both collaboration and data visualization, however, and is very limited in these areas.
+As we’ve mentioned already, Jira scores much better (3.8/5) than Trello (2.9/5) for data visualization, with chart customization options all the way from the free to the enterprise plan, but scores just 2.1/5 for collaboration and doesn’t offer a team instant messenger.
+Trello scores slightly higher (2.7/5) for collaboration, however, and is very limited in these areas.
+You can comment on tasks using both software, but they really have very little beyond that to write home about.

-Neither Jira nor Trello have as many collaboration features as the likes of Teamwork, which scores 4/5 for collaboration thanks to features like a project message board and instant messenger.
-In Trello, there's no live chat feature or team messenger, and Jira doesn't provide either of these.
+Neither Jira nor Trello has as many collaboration features as the likes of ClickUp, which scores an impressive 4.7/5 for collaboration thanks to features like an online whiteboard and a project message board.

 Trello Is Easier to Use Than Jira

-The advantage of not providing a huge list of features is that Trello is a lot easier to use and set up.
-Trello has a similar card-and-board interface to Jira, but makes it much easier to get up and running and most things can be edited pretty easily with a couple of mouse clicks.
+The advantage of not providing a huge list of features is that Trello is a lot easier to use and set up, scoring 4.1/5 on our ease-of-use tests compared to Jira’s 3.2/5.
+Trello has a similar card-and-board interface to Jira, but makes it much easier to get up and running because most things can be edited pretty easily with a couple of mouse clicks.
+There’s simply not as much menu-diving as you’ll experience with Jira, and the interface isn’t quite as busy, which makes it a little less overwhelming.

 For that reason, Trello is often the better choice for smaller businesses that just need a barebones project management program, rather than a more complex offering such as Jira.

-Trello itself is very easy to understand, and any team choosing the free tier will probably find themselves frustrated with it unless their needs are simple.
+Trello itself is very easy to understand, but any team choosing the free tier will probably find themselves frustrated with it unless their needs are simple.

 “I also like that it’s simple to collaborate with other people by adding members to each card I’ve made” she continued.
 “Some of the other project management software have felt a little bit like they’re overcomplicating things, but Trello is perfect for managing my team’s tasks.”